-Canada established official diplomatic relations with the Republic of Sudan in 1961 and our Office in Khartoum (2000) was upgraded to an Embassy in 2005.
-In Sudan, Canada maintains an Embassy in Khartoum.
-In Canada, Sudan maintains an Embassy in Ottawa.
-On January 13 2020, Canada and Sudan reciprocally announced the upgrade of their diplomatic representation from the level of Chargé d’Affaires en pied to Ambassador.
+Canada established diplomatic relations with the Republic of Sudan in 1961 and Canada’s Office in Khartoum (2000) was upgraded to an Embassy in 2004.
+Our diplomatic representation was at the Chargé d’Affaires level until February 16, 2021, when the first resident Canadian Ambassador to Sudan presented his letters of credence.
+In Canada, Sudan maintains an Embassy in Ottawa with a diplomatic representation at the Chargé d’Affaires level.

 - Date Modified: